addlive/addlive-osx-sdk-tutorials/README.md

 - display of the connection type
 - connection lost and reconnected handling
 - an ability to specify custom scope
+- an ability to reconfigure the uplink video stream on the fly

 ## License